d9n/tryfinally/index.md

 <aside name="aside">Like this one!</aside>

 I chose the name `Try++` because I've encountered a good many concepts that seemed daunting to grasp at first but became trivial to understand with a bit of persistence.
-Perhaps if you expand this philosophy out a bit more, you'd get:
+To expand this coding philosphy out more completely:

 {% highlight c %}
 int try = 1;